9.7.4 PRE-SEIZURE PLANNING

 1. Concurrence by Headquarters CI, is required before real property and businesses are seized and taken into custody.
 Headquarters concurrence is not required prior to the filing of a complaint or lis pendens, a post and walk, or the indictment of real property or businesses.
 However, concurrence of Headquarters CI, must be obtained prior to the physical seizure of real property and businesses through a final judgment/order of forfeiture (civil) or preliminary order of forfeiture (criminal).

-2. Headquarters concurrence should be obtained by memorandum, prepared by the AFC, from the SAC to the Director, Warrants and Forfeiture, as early as possible in order to assist field offices in ensuring that the contemplated enforcement action complies with the strategic goals of the agency and TEOAF.
+2. Headquarters concurrence should be obtained by memorandum, prepared by the AFC, from the SAC to the Director, ARIS, as early as possible in order to assist field offices in ensuring that the contemplated enforcement action complies with the strategic goals of the agency and TEOAF.
 The memorandum should concisely state the economic as well as law enforcement value of the seizure.
 The memorandum should also address any sensitive issues, possible adverse publicity, and risks associated with the seizure.

 3. The field office must perform a thorough pre-seizure analysis of each real property and business to be seized.
 The AFC should task the seized property contractor with assisting in a pre-seizure analysis that includes the following:

-1. real property and/or business appraisal
+1. Real property and/or business appraisal.

-2. a preliminary title report
+2. A preliminary title report.

-3. a net equity or cost/benefit analysis
+3. A net equity or cost/benefit analysis.

-4. an evaluation of the property for existence of lead-based paint, potential environmental hazards, and possible historical significance, and
+4. An evaluation of the property for existence of lead-based paint, potential environmental hazards, and possible historical significance, and

-5. if the seizure involves an on-going business, a business operations analysis and business operations plan
+5. If the seizure involves an on-going business, a business operations analysis and business operations plan.

 2. Policy and procedures for pre-seizure planning, seizure and management, and disposition of livestock and registered animals are covered in TEOAF Directive Number 15, Seizure of Livestock and Registered Animals, to provide uniformity in application by Treasury law enforcement agencies.